What’s a Stress Rash?

 Is Stress Rash Contagious?

-No, stress rashes are not contagious, you will not contract them by touching someone with this rash.
+No, stress rashes are not contagious.
+You will not contract them by touching someone with this rash.
 They only affect the person struggling with stress.
-They often look like hives, and can occur on any part of the body.
+They often look like hives and can occur on any part of the body.

 How Do You Get Rid of a Stress Rash?